 - 2 Large containers of Cool Whip

-- Pour the brownie mix into a large mixing bowl, add the milk chocolate chips to the brownie mix, and bake according to the directions on the box.
+- Pour the brownie mix into a large mixing bowl, add the chocolate chips to the brownie mix.
+Follow the directions and add any additional ingredients called for on the box.
 Best to use a 9x13 pan and bake for about 25 minutes.
 Cool and then cut into 1-inch squares.

 - In a large bowl, blend the pudding mix and the milk for about 2 minutes.
 A wire whisk works well for this step.
 Then fold in about 3 cups of cool whip.

 - Begin to layer about ½ the brownies in the bottom of a large trifle bowl, half of the pudding mixture, about ½ cup toffee bits and pieces, and a layer of cool whip.
 Repeat with another layer.
 Top with remaining toffee bits and pieces.